best walks perth - rocky pool walk kalamunda

 Stretch Your Legs With Eleven Of The Best Autumn Walks In Perth

-Whether you’re an experienced hiker or just looking for an excuse to get out and get fit in the cooler weather, the season of autumn was made for a walk through some of the state’s most glorious, nature-filled delights.
+Whether you’re an experienced hiker or just looking for an excuse to get out and get fit in the cooler weather, the season of autumn was made for walking.
+So why not take the opportunity to explore some of the state’s most glorious, naturally beautiful delights.

 From dog-friendly trails to cascading waterfalls or dazzling ocean views, a refreshing walk to clear the mind and get the blood pumping is not hard to come by if you know where to look.